 Internal Capital Requirement

-The internal capital requirement is the higher of Pillar 1 and Pillar 2 capital requirement.
-See Section 9 for the calculation of BCWM's internal capital requirement.
+The internal capital requirement is the higher of Pillar 1 and Pillar 2 capital requirements.
+Section 9 of the main ICAAP document explains the various elements that contribute towards the calculation of BCWM's internal capital requirement.

 Pillar 3